 What is a Traffic Door?

 A traffic door is like a normal door built that is part of your external bi-fold door.
 Quite simply, it opens and locks separately from the rest of bi-fold so gives you quick access to the garden or house without having to open the whole of the bi-fold door.
 You don’t need a traffic door but they do come in handy for quickly popping in and out of the house.

 What Colours are External Bi-fold Doors Available In?

 Modern bi-fold doors come in a variety of colours and can depend on the material of the door.
 Wooden external bi-folds are available in options such as fully finished oak, but are also available unfinished, meaning you can choose the best colour for your home.
 White is always a popular classic choice but currently grey is proving a particularly in-demand colour for a contemporary look and feel.

 Which Material is Best for External Bi-fold Doors: Wood, Aluminium or uPVC?

 The best material for external bi-fold doors can be decided by the major factors of strength, thermal efficiency, maintenance requirements, style and price.
 However, all of the materials bi-folds are manufactured from have their pros and cons, and your choice will be personal at the end of the day.
-Aluminium is generally stronger and easier to maintain than wood, but wooden bi-folds offer more style choices and can be repainted if necessary. uPVC bi-folds are the cheapest option, but often look cheap and longevity can be affected by strong sunlight.
+Aluminium is generally stronger and easier to maintain than wood, but wooden bi-folds offer more style choices and can be repainted if necessary. uPVC bi-folds are an affordable option that provides great thermal insulation and are easy to maintain but offers fewer aesthetic variations.
 The choice is yours!